Er-Manav/Er-Manav/README.md

 ### Hi there 👋

+A passionate individual :smile: seeking a position in a growth-oriented company where I can use my technical skills :computer: and leadership qualities to the upliftment of the company and personal growth.

+I'm graduating in July 2023 and I'm interested in internship for software engineering roles.

+Please feel free to get in touch with me via :email:Email at er.manavbansal@gmail.com.
 <!--
 **Er-Manav/Er-Manav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.